Imants Sudmalis: Life and career

 Sudmalis was born in to the family of a teacher.

-A sympathizer of Communism from a young age, Sudmalis became a memmber of the underground Communist Union of the Youth of Latvia from 1932, and head of the underground Komsomol organization in Liepāja during the dictatorship of Kārlis Ulmanis.
-He was jailed for his pro-Soviet agitation but released following the Soviet occupation in 1940.
+A Communist sympathizer from a young age, Sudmalis became a member of the underground Communist Union of the Youth of Latvia from 1932, and head of the underground Komsomol organization in Liepāja during the dictatorship of Kārlis Ulmanis.
+He was jailed for his pro-Soviet agitation but was released following the Soviet occupation in 1940.
 He became a member of the Latvian Lenin Communist Youth Central Committee and secretary for its Liepāja branch and was editor of Liepāja's party newspaper, Komunists ("The Communist").

-During the Nazi occupation in World War II, Sudmalis was one of the organisers of the Soviet guerrilla resistance movement on the territory of Latvia.
+During the Nazi occupation in World War II, Sudmalis was one of the organisers of the Soviet guerrilla resistance movement in the territory of Latvia.
 Soviet sources indicate he participated in the defense of Liepāja in June 1941, fighting with his Komsomol group against the German invasion forces, destroying a Nazi landing party near Rucava.
 Ultimately, the Soviets evacuated Liepāja two days before the Nazis entered the city.
 From 1943, Sudmalis was in charge of an underground Komsomol resistance cell in Riga.
 In February 1944, he was executed by the Germans.
 He was awarded with two Orders of Lenin.